kubernetes-sigs/cluster-api-provider-ibmcloud/docs/proposal/controller-and-user-tags.md

  Below are the cluster creation scenarios.
  #### Creating a new cluster
  - When resources will be created for new cluster in the cloud the tag will be attached.
 During deletion flow, will check for tag `powervs.cluster.x-k8s.io/cluster-uuid: UUID` and delete the resources.
+During creation if resource is created successfully but failed to attach the tag, will retry for some time and if it still fails, we will set condition with descriptive message `Failed to attach tag to newly created Workspace workspace-name, either manually attach tag or delete the cluster and retry it in different region.`
  #### Creating a new cluster with reusing pre-created resources
  - When cluster is created using existing resources, no tag will be attached.
 We won't delete these resources, as these were not created by controller.
  #### Creating a new cluster with reusing pre-created resources from old cluster.